William George Cavendish-Bentinck: Family

 His elder sister, Christina Anne Jessica Cavendish-Bentinck (d.
 1912), was married to Sir Tatton Sykes, 5th Baronet (1826–1913), and was the mother of Sir Mark Sykes, 6th Baronet (1879–1919).
 His younger brother, William George Frederick Cavendish-Bentinck (1856–1948) was the father of the 8th Duke of Portland, and the 9th Duke of Portland.
 His younger sister, Mary Venetia Cavendish-Bentinck (1861–1948), was married to John Arthur James (1853–1917), and was godmother to Queen Elizabeth the Queen Mother.

+Through his father, he was second cousins, thrice removed, to King Charles III.

 Career

 Cavendish-Bentinck was private secretary to Henry Holland, 1st Viscount Knutsford (1825–1914), at the Colonial Office and to Frederick Stanley, 16th Earl of Derby (1841–1908) at the Board of Trade.

 He was a Captain of the Dorsetshire Regiment, Justice of the Peace for Dorset, and a barrister-at-law.

 In the general election of 1885, Cavendish-Bentinck ran for a seat in parliament during the but was unsuccessful, losing to David James Jenkins, a Liberal who received 52.3% of the vote.
 He ran again during the general election of 1886, and was elected a member of parliament for Penryn and Falmouth with 52.2% of the vote.

 He won again in the general election of 1892, but lost to Liberal Frederick John Horniman in the general election of 1895.